Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Unsure whether a particular crypto website is a scam or not?
 Use this checklist to help sort legitimate providers from those platforms you’re better off avoiding altogether.

-The first scam on the list is one that you may well be familiar with already, as it’s also been widely used to target customers in Canada.
+The first scam on the list is one that you may well be familiar with already, as it’s also been widely used to target customers from major banks.

-Known as “phishing”, this type of scam occurs when you receive an unsolicited email that looks as if it’s from your bank – or, in this case, from your crypto exchange or wallet provider.
-This email contains a link which will take you to a site that looks almost identical to the exchange or wallet you usually use, but is actually a scam site.
+Known as “phishing,” this type of scam occurs when you receive an unsolicited email that looks as if it’s from your bank — or, in this case, from your crypto exchange or wallet provider.
+This email contains a link that takes you to a site that looks almost identical to the exchange or wallet you usually use, but is actually a scam site.

 Once you enter your account details on this unofficial page, the scammers have everything they need to log in to your real account and steal your funds.